HoldenSchaffer/DeinDoc/README.md

 3) run 'python3 deindoc.py'

-4) Install any dependencies that might be missing (all dependencies can be founbd n DeinDoc.py)
+4) Install any dependencies that might be missing (all dependencies can be found in DeinDoc.py)

 5) Navigate to localhost:5000, and enjoy!